-9 Types of Content That Will Help Your Local SEO
+9 Types Of Content That Will Help Your Local SEO

 If you’re hosting a local event without announcing it on your website, you’re losing out on some major local SEO mojo.

+Here’s how Antonelli’s Cheese Shop in Austin pairs its local cheese store with classes and events.

-Or, follow STORY.
-They host weekly happy hours at a local brewery.
+Or, follow Green Bench Brewing in St.Petersburg, Florida.
+They host Hospitality Wednesdays.

-Or, how my buddies over at The Wonder Jam host in-person workshops.

-On the flip side, you could rent out your location as an event space like WeWork.
+On the flip side, you could rent out your location as an event space like Station House.

-If hosting events isn’t your cup of tea, keep scrolling for your next option.

-6. Partner with Local Events
+6. Partner With Local Events Or Implement Events Calendar

 Is the idea of hosting a local event too overwhelming for you – like the first time you tried to order off the dollar menu at McDonald’s?
 Then consider partnering with a local event.

-Like Suncoast Credit Union did with Swantoberfest.
+Like Suncoast Credit Union does.
 They sponsored the event and provided a discount for the VIP experience.

 And, it works.
-I work with Jason Hennessey Consulting on The Law Offices of Anijdar & Levine.
-Some of the best backlinks they have received were from local sponsorships.
+Milestone increased the organic traffic of Charley Creek Inn, a luxury boutique hotel, by 81% after improving the CMS with an Events Calendar.

-If you don’t have the budget to sponsor local events, then talk about the local events.
+If you don’t have the budget to sponsor local events, talk about the local events.

 For example, New York-based digital agency LaunchMetrics put together a report on digital trends at NY Fashion Week.

 Blog content is where the magic happens.
-If you’re a local business looking to compete in the local SERPs having an active blog will help improve rankings.
+If you’re a local business looking to compete in the local SERPs, having an active blog will help improve rankings.

 Not sure what to write?
 Here are a few ideas to get you started: